LiamLian0727/WaterMask/README.md

 # WaterMask

 This repo is the official implementation of "WaterMask: Instance Segmentation for Underwater Imagery".
-By Shijie Lian1, Hua Li1, Runmin Cong, Suqi Li, Wei Zhang, Sam Kwong, and has been accepted by ICCV2023! 🎉🎉🎉
+By Shijie Lian, Hua Li, Runmin Cong, Suqi Li, Wei Zhang, Sam Kwong, and has been accepted by ICCV2023! 🎉🎉🎉

 ### Requirements
 * Python 3.6+